Dreem-Organization/bender/README.rst

 Use bender locally
 ******************

-If you don't want to use our online services, you still have the option to run bender locally.
+If you don't want to use our online services, you still have the option to run bender locally using docker.

-**Prerequisites**: git, docker
+**Prerequisites**: docker and git

 To do so, first clone, fork, or download this repository, and from its root run the following command lines :